tjacobko/Rshell/README.md

 # Diagram:
 ![OMT](https://raw.githubusercontent.com/cs100/assignment-caffeineorfeed/master/images/Rshell%20OMT%20(3).png?token=ANL74FOELJN7WNWP7I3KSP257MND2)
+If picture fails to show, see 'Rshell OMT (3).png' in images folder.

 # Class Descriptions:
 **Base Class** : The Base class is the class that all other classes derive from.
 We have a virtual destructor for our Base class.
 We use this destructor to call the derived destructor, then the inherited destructor.